ksyv/holbertonschool-simple_shell/README.md

 realshell.c --- code is a simple implementation of a command interpreter.

-recreateFunction.c --- add and create functions
+recreateFunction.c --- add and create functions.

-storedPath.c ---
+storedPath.c --- find the full path of a specified command based on the content of the PATH environment variable.

 tokeniseCommand.c ---
-shell.h ---
+shell.h --- Prototypes
 _strdup ---
 README.md ---
 Authors ---